dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 }
 ```

-Now you have 3 ways to provide dhall access to this nested map: Store the expression in the...
+Now you have 3 ways to provide Dhall access to this nested map: store the expression in the...
 1. environment variable DHALL_HEADERS
 2. file XDG_CONFIG_HOME/dhall/headers.dhall (where XDG_CONFIG_HOME is an environment variable containing a path)
 3. file  ~/.config/dhall/headers.dhall